-In a few weeks, the eight EWGA Cup Regional Qualifiers will take place at six venues nationwide in the month of September.
-Four teams from each Regional Qualifier will advance to the EWGA Cup Finals at the Westin Mission Hills Resort on November 11-12 in Rancho Mirage, California.
+Over the course of the next month, eight EWGA Cup Regional Qualifiers, presented by Baird Private Wealth Management, will take place.
+Teams from each Regional Qualifier will advance to the EWGA Cup Finals at LPGA International in Daytona Beach, FL on October 27-28.
 As you are getting ready for the Regional Qualifiers, here are some important Match Play Rules to remember as you prepare for competition.

 Match Play: Match Play is a format of play that is scored in a hole-by-hole competition.
 The side that holes its ball in fewer strokes than its opponent wins that particular hole.
 In a handicap competition, the side with the lowest net score wins the hole.